Arshan, Republic of Buryatia: Present

 The main therapeutic factors in the mildly acidic thermal water are carbon, low-mineralized silicates, sulfates, magnesi-hydrocarbons and sulfide silt mud, which are reputed to effectively treat diseases of the metabolism and the digestive, circulatory, respiratory, urinary and endocrine systems.
-The waters range in temperature from 11-45 °C. The waters belong to Class 1 of the classification system of V. A. Alexandrova because of their high carbolic acid gas content.
+The waters range in temperature from 11 to 45 °C. The waters belong to Class 1 of the classification system of V. A. Alexandrova because of their high carbolic acid gas content.

 The sanatorium treatment includes modern diagnostic methods, drinking the therapeutic Arshan water, balneotherapy (baths, showers and irrigation), climate, diet therapy, physical therapy, paraffin ozokerite therapy, massage, halotherapy, and inhalation therapy.
 The water used for bathing and drinking is bottled.
 The Chief Physician at the resort is Vladimir Ivanovich Songolov.

 One of the largest waterfalls on the Kyngurga River is a half-hour walk from the town.
 In the vicinity, there are more than 20 active volcanoes.
 Although the last eruption was in the Mesozoic era, the volcanoes are not considered completely extinct because of the presence of numerous hot springs.
 The mineral springs of Suburga and Papi Arshan are nearby.